Itaconic acid: History

 In the 1930s itaconate was shown to have bactericidal actions.
 In 2011, Strelko et al. reported that itaconate was produced by two mammalian immortalized cell lines, cultured mouse VM-M3 brain tumor cells and RAW 264.7 mouse macrophages, and by macrophages isolated from mice.
 This group also showed that stimulation of mouse macrophages with the bacterial toxin, lipopolysaccharide (i.e., LPS, also termed endotoxin), increased their production and secretion of itaconate.
 In 2013, Michelucci et al. revealed the biosynthesis pathway that makes itaconate in mammals.
 These publications were followed by numerous others focused on the biology of itaconate and certain itaconate-like compounds as regulars of various cellular responses in animals and possibly humans.

 Biology of Itaconate

 Biological studies focus on itaconate's physiological and pathological functions.

-Cells making itaconate
+Cellular sources of itaconate

-The major cell types that normally make itaconate in response to stressful conditions are hematological cells such as the macrophages located in various tissues and the monocytes located in the bone marrow and blood.
-These cells are phagocytes, i.e., cells that ingulf microorganisms, dead or seriously injured cells, and foreign particles all of which cause inflammatory responses.
-Itaconate is also produced by certain myeloid-derived suppressor cells such as highly mature neutrophils which are often termed granulocyte myeloid-derived suppressor cells or granulocyte MDSCs.
-Unlike other types of itaconate-forming cells, however, these neutrophils, which are phagocytes, tend to retain rather than release itaconate to the extracellular space.
+The major cell types that normally make itaconate in response to stressful conditions or inflammatory stimuli are phagocytes of the myeloid lineage.
+This includes macrophages, monocytes, dendritic cells, and neutrophils.
+Itaconate is also produced by certain myeloid-derived suppressor cells (MDSCs).
+In the absence of inflammatory stimuli (i.e., under homeostatic conditions) itaconate production is low.
+Phagocyte stimulation leads to upregulation of IRG1 (immune-responsive gene 1), which encodes the enzyme required to synthesize itaconate.